gayverjr/opencap/README.md

 We currently support an interface with the [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas) and [Pyscf](https://github.com/pyscf/pyscf) packages to compute resonance positions and widths using the complex absorbing potential method (CAP).

-Please see the [examples](https://github.com/gayverjr/opencap/tree/master/examples) directory or the [tutorial](https://gayverjropencap.readthedocs.io/en/latest/tutorial.html) to help get you started on using the software.
+Please see the [examples](https://github.com/gayverjr/opencap/tree/main/examples) directory to help get started on using the software.

 For questions or support, please open an issue on GitHub, or contact us directly at gayverjr@bu.edu.

 # Documentation
-Our documentation is currently under construction.
 We have separate documentation for the command line version (which is aimed more at developers) and the Python API (which is aimed more at users).

 * Doxygen Documentation for C++ code: https://gayverjr.github.io/opencap/